Anchorage to Homer

 The five-hour drive is very scenic, and frequent stops can easily turn this into a full-day event.
 But it’s worth the time.
 You can watch a bore tide roll into Turnagain Arm as you look for beluga whales and Dall sheep, then drive through the quaint towns of Cooper Landing, Soldotna, and Anchor Point.
 Outside of Soldotna you’ll find beautiful mountain and volcano views across Cook Inlet.
 And you’ll know Homer is close when you see the iconic Homer Spit, Kachemak Bay, and surrounding mountains.
 Homer does have car rental agencies if you need to drop off the car.

-This bus trip is six hours of gorgeous scenery, without the hassle of driving.
+This bus trip is five hours of gorgeous scenery, without the hassle of driving.
 Be aware, though, that departures to Homer are less frequent than to other Alaskan destinations, so it’s important to reserve your seat in advance.

 Flying is Quickest Option